-The inspiration for this nut free pear frangipane tart is because I ran out of almond meal and I wanted to improvise and try something new.
+The inspiration for this nut-free pear frangipane tart is that I ran out of almond meal and I wanted to improvise and try something new.
 I am certainly glad I did because I think I may like it even more than the traditional French version made with almond meal.

-Since this version is nut free pear frangipane tart, for the frangipane layer (almond cream), I use a combination of flour and ground quick cooking oats with the butter, sugar and egg and it works perfectly.
+Since this version is a nut-free pear frangipane tart, for the frangipane layer (almond cream), I use a combination of flour and ground quick-cooking oats with the butter, sugar, and egg and it works perfectly.

 Ingredients